 Cleveland Clinic Foundation

-MAW has received payment for participating on the speakers' bureaus of Biogen and Genzyme.
+MAW has been compensated by Biogen, Novartis, Genzyme, and Ipsen for speaking on multiple sclerosis and spasticity management.
 MAW also serves on the board of directors for the Multiple Sclerosis Association of America, and on the editorial board for the International Journal of MS Care.

 Dr Mary Alissa Willis would like to gratefully acknowledge Dr Lael A. Stone, a previous contributor to this monograph.
 LAS declares that she has no competing interests.